 As a leader, Jesus set an example for His disciples, modeling the behavior He want them to copy.
 As a mentor, He encouraged them to test the skills He taught them, then worked with them to strengthen those skills & make them even better.

 You don’t have to be a Christian to appreciate the leadership & mentoring skills of Jesus.
-Business books have been written, sharing insights into His abilities & offering ways to incorporating those skills into the business world.
+Business books have been written, programs like, Together have been sharing insights into His abilities & offering ways to incorporating those skills into the business world.

 While leadership training & development have been hot topics in recent years, mentoring has been largely ignored.
 This is a major mistake.
 A leader can’t be fully developed simply through leadership training.
 Practical experience must be coupled with training.
 In order for that experience to be most effective, a mentor needs to walk beside the developing leader, offering advice & encouragement along the way.

 Unfortunately, a new leader is usually given the training & then sent out to perform, learning over a long period of time by trial & error.
 For many new leaders, the only mentoring they receive is in the form of discipline when they make the inevitable mistakes.